Extracting latent representations from X-ray spectra. Classification, regression, and accretion signatures of Chandra sources: Introduction

 \section{Introduction}

-Large catalogs containing hundreds of thousands of astrophysical high-energy sources have been compiled using data obtained by X-ray telescopes, including Chandra \citep{evans_chandra_2024}, XMM-Newton \citep{webb_xmm-newton_2020}, eROSITA \citep{merloni_srgerosita_2024, merloni_vizier_2024}, and Swift \citep{evans_2sxps_2020}.
-These catalogs contain important diagnostics for the physical characterization of those sources, such as hardness ratios, fluxes, and variability estimates, next to the reprocessed data products, namely light curves and spectra, that are crucial to identify the nature of the large fraction of serendipitous unlabeled sources.
+Large catalogs containing hundreds of thousands of astrophysical high-energy sources have been compiled using data obtained by X-ray telescopes, including the Chandra X-ray Observatory \citep{weisskopf_chandra_2000}, XMM-Newton \citep{jansen_xmm-newton_2001}, the Neil Gehrels Swift Observatory \citep{gehrels_swift_2004}, and eROSITA \citep{predehl_erosita_2021}.
+These catalogs contain important diagnostics for the physical characterization of those sources \citep{evans_chandra_2024,webb_xmm-newton_2020,evans_2sxps_2020,merloni_vizier_2024}, such as hardness ratios, fluxes, and variability estimates, next to the reprocessed data products, namely light curves and spectra, that are crucial to identify the nature of the large fraction of serendipitous unlabeled sources.

-It may be tempting to draw a one-to-one correspondence between spectral types and source classes.
-For instance, sources that are spectrally soft (0.2-1.2 keV) could be associated with thermal emission from the surfaces of accretion disks around compact objects, including super-soft sources such as tidal disruption events \citep{sacchi_hyperluminous_2025}.
-Hard sources, on the other hand, can be associated with non-thermal emission in jet-dominated accretion stages in X-ray binaries and \acp{AGN}, as well as in stellar flares associated with magnetic reconnection and coronal mass ejections.
-While these are just a few examples, a generalisation is difficult to make because the spectral properties are representative of the underlying physical processes, which can be transversal to different classes of sources.